Urban Research and Projects

 Sacred Groves, Western Ghats Projects.

-The Western Ghats (Sahyadri) are a global Biodiversity Hotspot (1 of 34 in total and also a UNESCO World Heritage Site), they are also at risk of deforestation driven by the locals wanting to make their livelihoods from these forests.
-It is estimated that alone in Ratnagiri district of Maharashtra, ~ 350,000 hectares of forests are still exposed to indiscriminate felling.
-This is contributing to 12- 20% of global greenhouse gas transmissions, and we think there is lot to achieve by conserving these areas.
+The Western Ghats (Sahyadri) in India are a global Biodiversity Hotspot (1 of 34 in total and also a UNESCO World Heritage Site).
+They are also at risk of deforestation.
+It is estimated that in Ratnagiri district of Maharashtra, ~ 350,000 hectares of forests are still exposed to indiscriminate felling.
+Mature trees are an excellent carbon sink.
+Preserving these forests also preserves the unique and extensive biodiversity of the Ghats.
+So, we think there is lot to achieve by conserving these areas.

-That is why we chose to partner with Applied Environmental Research Foundation (AERF) on this, because they have proven models of conserving forests in the western ghats of India.
-We have adopted a model of community ownership and leadership building and encouraging non-timber produce.
-So that the forest could be preserved for a long time to come, and livelihoods are also protected.
+That is why we chose to partner with Applied Environmental Research Foundation (AERF), since they have proven models of conserving forests and rich experience in the Western Ghats in particular.
+Together with them, we are promoting a model of community ownership and and encouraging non-timber economic value creation.
+So that the forest will be preserved for a long time, and livelihoods are also protected.

 1500 acres